asny/three-d/README.md

 ### What is it?

-A 3D renderer which enables out-of-the-box build to both desktop (Rust + OpenGL) and web (Rust to WebAssembly + WebGL2).
+A renderer which seeks to make graphics simple but still have the power to do whatever you desire.

+`three-d`
+- makes it possible to combine high-level features with custom shaders so you can focus on the important stuff.
+- can be used by those without any graphics experience and who just want to draw something.
+- tries to do simple stuff in a few simple lines of code.
+- aims to be as explicit as possible so there is no surprices for you - no hidden magic.
-This makes it possible to develop a 3D application on desktop and easily deploy it on both desktop and web!
+- targets both desktop and web so you can develop on desktop and deploy on web.

 The crate consist of three main modules for drawing, `context`, `core` and `renderer`, and two optional utility modules, `io` and `window`: